-We find the bandwidth analysis more compelling because of its "common sense" appeal.
-Since the properties attributed to target pool bandwidth may be subjected to experimental scrutiny, we urge that such studies be carried out.
-For example, is there a parabolic-like functional relationship between the target pool bandwidth and the AC effect size?
+We find the bandwidth analysis more compelling because of its commonsense appeal.
+Because the properties attributed to target-pool bandwidth may be subjected to experimental scrutiny, we urge that such studies be carried out.
+For example, is there a parabola-like functional relationship between the target-pool bandwidth and the AC effect size?

-To conduct such experiments, we need to develop a quantitative definition of target pool bandwidth.
-This implies a quantitative definition of cognitive content, and we have been applying our fuzzy set analysis (May, Utts, Humphrey, Luke, Frivold, and Trask, 1990) toward this end.
+To conduct such experiments, we need to develop a quantitative definition of target-pool bandwidth.
+This implies a quantitative definition of cognitive content, and we have been applying our fuzzy set analysis toward this end (May et al., 1990).
 We are also looking at other measures that might be used.
 Nonetheless, it seems clear that a quantitative definition of bandwidth is within reach.
-Once realized, and if the target pool bandwidth idea can be verified, we all may benefit from a specific protocol that will reduce the noise in free-response AC experiments.
+Once this is realized-and if the target-pool bandwidth idea can be verified-we all may benefit from a specific protocol that will reduce the noise in free-response AC experiments.